 Gaggan.
 I first heard of Gaggan after watching “Chef’s Table” on Netflix.
-Run by Chef Gaggan Anand, this Michelin star restaurant was proclaimed the best restaurant in Asia.
+Chef Gaggan Anand is the owner and genius behind this Michelin star restaurant, which was proclaimed the best restaurant in Asia.
 Given its location in Bangkok, the price for a 25-course dinner is very reasonable (even given its recent price increase in December 2017).
-Reservations can easily be made in advance via their website.
-I do recommend booking in advance – as early as 6 months ahead.
+Luckily, I was able to visit the restaurant before it closed.

 Now on to the menu.
 The whole idea behind Gaggan is that each course is one flavorful bite.
 You don’t know what the dish is until the end of the meal so if you still want that surprise, don’t look ahead!